History of East Asia: U.S. occupation of Japan

+Contemporary era

 Cold War

 The Japanese growth in the postwar period was often called a "miracle".
 It was led by manufacturing; starting with textiles and clothing and moving to high-technology, especially automobiles, electronics and computers.
 The economy experienced a major slowdown starting in the 1990s following three decades of unprecedented growth, but Japan still remains a major global economic power.

 The Chinese Civil War resumed after World War II concluded.
 In 1949, Mao Zedong proclaimed the People's Republic of China and the Republic of China, which had governed mainland China until this point, retreated to Taiwan.
 Since then, the jurisdiction of the Republic of China has been limited to the Taiwan Area.

 After the surrender of Japan, at the end of World War II, on 15 August (officially 2 September) 1945, Korea was divided at the 38th parallel into two zones of occupation.
 The Soviets administered the northern-half and the Americans administered the southern-half.
 In 1948, as a result of Cold War tensions, the occupation zones became two sovereign states.
 This led to the establishment of the Republic of Korea in South Korea on 15 August 1948, promptly followed by the establishment of the Democratic People's Republic of Korea in North Korea on 9 September 1948.
 In 1950, after years of mutual hostilities, North Korea invaded South Korea in an attempt to re-unify the peninsula under its communist rule.
 The united Nations, under the leadership of the United States, back, and China entered to protect North Korea.
 The Korean War, which lasted from 1950 to 1953, ended with a stalemate and has left the two Koreas separated by the Korean Demilitarized Zone (DMZ) up to the present day.

-Decline of Religion
+Decline of religion

 Historically, cultures and regions strongly influenced by Confucianism include Mainland China, Hong Kong, Macau, Taiwan, Japan, North Korea, and South Korea, as well as territories settled predominantly by Overseas Chinese, such as Singapore.
 The abolition of the examination system in 1905 marked the end of official Confucianism.
 The New culture intellectuals of the early twentieth century blamed Confucianism for China's weaknesses.
 They searched for new doctrines to replace Confucianism, some of these new ideologies include the "Three Principles of the People" with the establishment of the Republic of China, and then Maoism under the People's Republic of China.

 In Japan, the presence of a liberal order and consumerism led to a voluntarily decline of religious belief.

-Around the turn of the 21st centuries there were talks of a "Confucian Revival" in the academia and the scholarly community.
+Around the turn of the 21st century there were talks of a "Confucian Revival" in the academia and the scholarly community.
 Across the region cultural institutions of religions have remained, even while actual belief has declined.